lixinzhan/PlanQA_Plugin/README.md

 4. If you are OK with it, you can put it into your PublishedScripts folder on you image server so that everybody can use it.

+*Please use SABR_RTOG0915_4800_4.protocol as the sample and follow the instructions in the file to construct your own protocol.
+The other sample protocol files included in the same folder may not be up to date.*

 You are welcome for any questions with this plugin!